Why 2 World Trade Center is not Built as of September 2025

 The only aspect of the original 2 World Trade Center design that is actually “outdated” is its configuration to primarily serve financial tenants.
 However, updating the building to accommodate media and other industries while keeping the original diamond design does not seem as hard as the developers involved try to make it out to be.
 The building is not built past the first floor (barely), so how is it not possible?

 If accommodating more types of tenants means increasing the ceiling height for each floor or finding ways to fit some terraces, the developers should explore those options now.
-If a random skyscraper forum contributor can do it (see photo), Foster or Silverstein have no excuse not to do so.
+If a random skyscraper forum contributor can do it (see photo), Foster or Silverstein has no excuse for not doing so.
 Seriously, I thank Skcr from SkyscraperCity for taking the time to create this, as it is a good idea.

 Conclusion – Get it Done Already

-As mentioned, can we get the World Trade Center site done with construction once and for all?
+As mentioned, can we finally complete the construction of the World Trade Center site once and for all?
 Seriously!
 It’s already bad enough that it’s looking less likely that 2WTC will be done by the 25th anniversary of 9/11.
-However, let’s not wait until the 30th or god-forbid 50th anniversary to see a completed site finally.
+However, let’s not wait until the 30th or, God forbid, the 50th anniversary to see a completed site finally.

 Besides, with all due respect to Larry Silverstein, the man is getting older.
 It is a blessing that he is still alive and in good health.
 I hope and pray I live as long as he does and remain in good health so that I can be actively involved in the projects of my future empire.